 That is, until I learned to explain it in terms that my clients understood.

 Well let’s start with a basic explanation of PH levels.
-PH actually means “potential hydrogen” and it describes the acid-alkaline ratio of a substance that ranges from 0 (most acidic) to 14 (most alkaline)
+PH actually means “potential hydrogen.”
+It describes the acid-alkaline ratio of a substance that ranges from 0 (most acidic) to 14 (most alkaline).

 “The skin’s barrier, which is known as the acid mantle, is responsible for keeping in lipids and moisture while blocking germs, pollution, toxins, and bacteria,” explains Patricia Wexler, M.D., a New York City dermatologist.
 “To work its best, the acid mantle should be slightly acidic, at a 5.5 pH balance.
 When it’s too alkaline, skin becomes dry and sensitive; you may even get eczema.
 You may also experience inflammation, which inhibits the skin’s ability to ward off matrix metalloproteinases [MMPs], the enzymes that destroy collagen and cause wrinkles and sagging.”

-At its most simple, skin that is too alkaline will likely suffer from more dryness and premature aging, while skin that is too acidic, will be more likely to suffer from angry breakouts.
+At its most simple, skin that is too alkaline will likely suffer from more dryness and premature aging.
+Skin that is too acidic will be more likely to suffer from angry breakouts.

 The goal is plump, dewy skin.
 This happens when our acid mantle is balanced and happy.

-Most toners are specially formulated to re-balance the skin after it comes into contact with anything that knocks it off its balance (this can be anything from water, to cleanser, to life!)
+Most toners are formulated to re-balance the skin after it comes into contact with anything that knocks it off balance.
+This can be anything from water, to cleanser, to life!